armedbear/abcl/doc/design/pathnames/url-pathnames.markdown

     :AUTHORITY
         Valid authority according to the URI scheme.
 For "http" this could be "example.org:8080".
+    :QUERY
+        The query of the URI
+    :FRAGMENT
+        The fragment portion of the URI

 The DIRECTORY, NAME and TYPE fields of the PATHNAME are used to form the URI `path` according to the conventions of the UNIX filesystem (i.e. '/' is the directory separator).
-If needed, `query` and `fragment` portions of a URL are to be included in the URL pathname NAME component.
-In a sense the HOST contains the base URL, to which the `path` is a relative URL.
+In a sense the HOST contains the base URL, to which the `path` is a relative URL (although this abstraction is violated somwhat by the storing of the QUERY and FRAGMENT portions of the URI in the HOST component).

 For the purposes of PATHNAME-MATCH-P, two URL pathnames may be said to match if their HOST compoments are EQUAL, and all other components are